💡 DIY Computer Fixes?

 Conclusion

 Slow computers are frustrating, but they aren’t mysterious.
-The top reasons for why computer slow are almost always software overload, aging hardware, or malware.
+The top reasons for why computer slow software overload, aging hardware, or malware are almost always the cause.

 By cleaning software clutter, upgrading key components, and removing infections, anyone can breathe new life into their system.
 And if nothing helps, at least they’ll know it’s truly time to replace the machine — not just guess.